 \subsubsection{Leaf candidates update}

-Given a multi-day fluorescence video, we apply leaf alignment algorithm on the last frame to generate $\mathbb{M}$ and employ the leaf tracking toward the first frame.
-Due to plant growth and leaf occlusion, the number of groundtruth leaves may not be the same throughout the entire video.
-If the size of any leaf candidate at one frame is less than a threshold $s$ (the smallest leaf size), we will remove it from the leaf candidates.
+Given a multi-day plant video, we apply leaf segmentation and alignment algorithm on the last frame to generate $\mathbb{M}$ and employ the leaf tracking toward the first frame.
+Due to plant growth and leaf occlusion, the number of leaves may vary throughout the video.
+If the area of any leaf candidate at one frame is less than a threshold $s$ (defined as the number of pixels), we remove it from the leaf candidates.

-On the other hand, a new leaf candidate should be detected and added to $\mathbb{M}$.
+On the other hand, a new leaf candidate can be detected and added to $\mathbb{M}$.
 To do this, we compute the synthesized mask of all leaf candidates and subtract it from the test image mask $\bm{m}$ to generate a residue image for each frame.
 Connected component analysis is applied to find components that are larger than $s$.
 We then apply a subset of $N$ leaf templates to find a leaf candidate based on the edge map of the residue image.
-The new candidate will be recorded and tracked in the remaining frames.
-Figure ~\ref{fig:newTemp} shows one example.
+The new candidate is assigned with an existing leaf ID if its overlap to a previous disappeared leaf is larger than a threshold.
+Otherwise it will be assigned with a new leaf ID.
+The new candidate is added into $\mathbb{M}$ and tracked in the remaining frames.